core-wg/comi/draft-ietf-core-comi.md

 ~~~~

-A data node resource is deleted using an iPATCH with a null value, as seen in this example.
+A data node resource is deleted using an iPATCH with a CBOR simple value »`undefined`«, as seen in this example.